clairedavid/ml_in_hep/week2/review_week2.md

 This is the last lecture of the week.
 Time for review!

 * Bring your questions
-* Bring your request on the programming parts that are unclear (preferrably 24 hours before the review)
+* Bring your requests (preferrably 24 hours before the review)
 * Bring your good mood